root-able/pisensor/README.md

 # pisensor

-The objective of this project is to enable reporting for sensors of the SCD4X family to a Home Assistant instance, in the simplest and most straightforward way.
+The objective of this project is to enable reporting for sensors of the Sensirion Brand to a Home Assistant instance, in the simplest and most straightforward way.

 ## Pre-Requisites